marcusprice/reddit-aggregator/README.md

 * Immutable.js

 ## Installation

+There are 5 steps for installing the development environment for Reddit Aggregator:

+1. Cloning Project & Installing Dependencies
+2. Setting up the Database
+3. Setting Up the Reddit API for Snoowrap
+4. Setting Environment Variables
+5. Setting Up cron to Grab Reddit Data

+This section walks you though each of these steps.

 ### Cloning Project & Installing Dependencies

 The first thing you need to do is clone the project and install the dependencies.
 To do this, open up a terminal window and navigate to the directory you want to keep the repository in.
 Once you are there run the following 3 commands: